NinjaAiden/dcd-milestone-project/README.md

 ## Deployment

+This application is hosted on Heroku at: https://dcd-milestone-project.herokuapp.com/ In order to deploy this app to heroku, I needed to add a Procfile which tells heroku which language the app was written in and the name of the file that needs to be run - in this case this was app.py, I then set up a requirements.txt file which holds the dependencies that this app requires in order to run.
+Both the Procfile and requirements.txt file are committed to the repository and pushed to Heroku.

+I then had to set some environment variables in Heroku in order for the live URL to run.
+The following are configured under the hidden Config Vars:

+- IP: 0.0.0.0
+- PORT: 5000
+- SECRET_KEY: SECRET_KEY

-This application was deployed on heroku and linked to the master branch of the Github repository for automatic synchronisation of commits
+The apllictaion was then linked to the master branch of the Github repository for automatic synchronisation of commits